KawaMood/items_filter/README.md

 <details>
 <summary>The texture of the block shows regular player heads, how can I fix that?</summary>

-You need to be connected to the internet the first time you use an items filter.
+You need to be connected to the internet the first time you use a new type of waystone.
 The textures of the player heads that are used to create their looks are indeed loaded and cached on the client-side, from (old or current) players skins that are stored on a Mojang server.

 If you accidentally used a content that required to be online the first time you use it, and now see regular players heads instead of the expected texture, you can still go in the ".minecraft/assets/skins/" folder, then sort the sub-folders by date, and delete some recent folders.
 Once that is done, if your game was already started, you will need to restart it to update the cached content.